 My name is Aryeh Hoffman, and here you can find some of my thoughts on aspects of software architecture, development, and my particular area of interest… Object Modeling

 What first attracted me to computing and programming?
 The idea that I could create anything I could imagine in code.
 That was 40 years ago, and my enthusiasm for that idea hasn’t diminished.

-In that time, I have been fortunate to have been a programmer, software architect, project and development manager, typically implementing large team complex systems in industries including telecommunications, insurance, security, and finance and banking.
+In those 40 years, I have been fortunate to have been a programmer, software architect, project and development manager, typically implementing large team complex systems in industries including telecommunications, insurance, security, and finance and banking.

 It includes leading large teams in the design and implementation of major systems and large-scale architectures in the UK, Australia, Belgium, the USA and Hong Kong, and holding senior roles in management.